Jean-Pierre Cassel

 Jean-Pierre Cassel (/fr/; born Jean-Pierre Crochon; 27 October 1932 – 19 April 2007) was a French actor and dancer.
 A popular star of French cinema, he was initially known for his comedy film appearances, though he also proved a gifted dramatic actor, and accrued over 200 film and television credits in a career spanning over 50 years.

-He worked with many notable directors, including Luis Buñuel, Abel Gance, Jean Renoir, Claude Chabrol, Sidney Lumet, Joseph Losey, Chantal Akerman and Robert Altman.
+He worked with many notable directors, including Jean-Pierre Melville, Luis Buñuel, Abel Gance, Jean Renoir, Claude Chabrol, Sidney Lumet, Joseph Losey, Chantal Akerman and Robert Altman.
 He was nominated for a César Award for Best Supporting Actor for his performance in La Cérémonie (1995).

 Cassel was also the father of actor Vincent Cassel, actress/singer Cécile Cassel, and rapper Mathias Cassel.

 Early life

 Cassel was born Jean-Pierre Crochon in the 13th arrondissement of Paris, the son of Louise-Marguerite (née Fabrègue), an opera singer, and Georges Crochon, a doctor.
 Cassel was discovered by Gene Kelly as he tap danced on stage, and later cast in the 1957 film The Happy Road.